signavio/tech-blog/_posts/2018-07-10-integrating-flow.md

 And since we didn't enforce type checking before we would also not loose any confidence in our code by turning it off initially.

 After that we had a new mandatory pull request check that would now be applied to all new pull requests.
-At this point we added a new rule to our development Process "In every file you touch, add the [`// @flow`](https://flow.org/en/docs/usage/#toc-prepare-your-code-for-flow) pragma again".
+At this point we added a new rule to our development Process 'In every file you touch, add the [`// @flow`](https://flow.org/en/docs/usage/#toc-prepare-your-code-for-flow) pragma again'.
-With this kind of "fix what you touch" rule we already fixed over 16.000 lint errors over the course of two years so we knew that it worked (even though its a long term road to success).
+With this kind of 'fix what you touch' rule we already fixed over 16.000 lint errors over the course of two years so we knew that it worked (even though its a long term road to success).
 After a day we realized that something was not quite right.

 ### [Flow](https://flow.org) isn't so good a reporting uncertainty